Jean Paul Gaultier

-Jean Paul Gaultier ([ʒɑ̃ pɔl ɡotje]; born 24 April 1952) is a French haute couture and prêt-à-porter fashion designer.
+Jean Paul Gaultier ([ʒɑ̃ pɔl ɡotje]; born 24 June 1952) is a French haute couture and prêt-à-porter fashion designer.

 He is described as an "enfant terrible" of the fashion industry and is known for his unconventional designs with motifs including corsets, marinières, and tin cans.
-Gaultier founded his self-titled fashion label in 1982, and expanded with a line of fragrances in 1993.
+Gaultier founded his eponymous fashion label in 1982, and expanded with a line of fragrances in 1993.
 He was the creative director for French luxury house Hermès from 2003 to 2010, and retired following his 50th-anniversary haute couture show during Paris Fashion Week in January 2020.

-Aside from his work in the fashion industry, Gaultier co-presented the first seven series of the television series Eurotrash with Antoine de Caunes from 1993–1997.

-Biography
+As a costume designer, Gaultier created Madonna's cone bra for the 1990 Blond Ambition World Tour, and the costumes for the movies The City of Lost Children (1995), The Fifth Element (1997), Bad Education (2004) and The Skin I Live In (2011).

 Early life

 Gaultier grew up in a suburb of Paris.
 His mother was a clerk and his father an accountant.
 It was his maternal grandmother, Marie Garrabe, who introduced him to the world of fashion.

 He never received formal training as a designer.
 Instead, he began to send sketches to famous couture stylists at an early age.
 Pierre Cardin was impressed by his talent and hired him as an assistant in 1970.
 Then he worked with Jacques Esterel in 1971 and Jean Patou later that year again worked for Cardin managing the Pierre Cardin boutique in Manila for a year until 1974.
 Despite Gaultier's youth, Cardin sent him to Manila to manage the local office.
 Imelda Marcos was one of his clients.
 He found himself on a "no leave" list and had to pretend to have a family emergency in order to leave.
 He never returned.